MainaliB/Telco_Project/README.md

 # Telco_Project
 ## Churn Predictors
 ### Goals:
->	To create a classification model that can accurately identify the customers probability to churn using the TELCO data.
+>	To create a classification model that can accurately identify the customers as someone that will churn or not  using the TELCO data.
 >To attain this goal, I will be identifying the drivers of the churn and create a model that will incorporate these drivers(variables)
 >to accurately predict the customer’s likelihood to churn.